-Although cider production might not be the first thing that springs to mind when considering what North Wales has to offer, among the soaring mountains, rolling hills and glittering seascapes that’s exactly what you’ll find – passionate, artisan producers extracting the sweet, golden juice of our native fruit to create their heady blends.
-From ciders made from just one or two apple varieties, to those which are a blend of many, all are lovingly crafted using methods and techniques, and of course, fruit, peculiar to the individual artisan, ensuring that each one has its own distinct personality.
+Cider production might not be the first thing that springs to mind when considering what North Wales has to offer, but among the soaring mountains, rolling hills and glittering seascapes, that’s exactly what you’ll find.
+From ciders made from just one or two apple varieties, to those which are a blend of many, all are lovingly crafted, using methods and techniques, and of course, fruit, peculiar to the individual artisan, ensuring that each one has its own distinct personality.

 With this in mind, I decided to discover a little more about the producers here in North East Wales…